Compiled from my ten-part series at Capital Research Center

 Băsescu’s Truth and Justice coalition reminded many of the Ukrainian Orange Revolution happening at the time.
 Most Western observers and NGOs viewed his victory as the triumph of Western reform over post-communist corruption.

-In the National Review, former Romanian defector to the U.S. Ion Mihai Pacepa praised Ukraine’s Orange Revolution, and claimed that because of it, Ukrainians were finally free.
-With Băsescu’s election, Pacepa said that Romania “for the first time in 60 years–has a government without any Communists in it.”
+In National Review, former Romanian defector to the U.S. Ion Mihai Pacepa praised Ukraine’s Orange Revolution and claimed that because of it, Ukrainians were finally free.
+With Băsescu’s election, Pacepa argued that Romania “for the first time in 60 years–has a government without any Communists in it.”

 No one can blame the elation over Băsescu’s election both in Romania and internationally.
 He had run on a populist, anti-corruption, pro-NATO, pro-U.S. platform.
-His opposition, the Social Democrats, had helped usher Romania into NATO, but they still had the stench of Iliescu’s ex-communist National Salvation Front all over them.
+His opposition, the Social Democrats, had helped usher Romania into NATO, but they still had the stench of Iliescu’s ex-communist National Salvation Front on them.

 Băsescu was an outsider, and he was looking for outsiders with whom to surround himself.
 The NGO network that Soros and other American philanthropists had funded provided a great pool from which to choose candidates.
 Most were Western-trained, Western-connected, and best of all, hadn’t been corrupted by politics — yet.